ninefeb1995/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Output
 With the number of VMs is 2 as default, there will be:

-- 1 image created
+- 1 image created (from Packer)
-- 4 disks created
+- 4 disks created (from Terraform)
-- 1 load balancer created
+- 1 load balancer created (from Terraform)
-- 1 network security group created
+- 1 network security group created (from Terraform)
-- 1 public IP address created
+- 1 public IP address created (from Terraform)
-- 2 regular network interface created
+- 2 regular network interface created (from Terraform)
-- 2 virtual machine created
+- 2 virtual machine created (from Terraform)
-- 1 virtual network created
+- 1 virtual network created (from Terraform)